alexarne/KEX-23/README.md

 ## Install and run

-The project is build using OpenCV 4.7.0 for C++ using Visual Studio.
+The project is built using OpenCV 4.7.0 for C++ using Visual Studio 2022.
 "Debug" and "Release" modes for x64 are configured, with the only assumption being that the OpenCV installation is in `C:\opencv`.

 For new configurations: